-You see beet roots contain large amounts of nitrates which in theory could help boost nitric oxide levels, increase blood flow and thusly create muscle pumps.
+You see, beetroots contain large amounts of nitrates which in theory could help boost nitric oxide levels, increase blood flow, and thereby create muscle pumps.

 This is why it's not that uncommon to find beet or beet extract in natural and organic vegan PWOs.

-There might be a slight benefit for cardiorespiratory endurance by drinking beet root juice.
-But personally I'd recommend going for something more reliable, such as citrulline malatate.
+There might be a slight benefit for cardiorespiratory endurance by drinking beetroot juice.
+But personally, I'd recommend going for something more reliable, such as citrulline malate (11).

 Let's establish a set of criteria that a high-quality vegan pre-workout has to meet for us to consider it.

-This way it's easier weeding out the crappy ones and finding the gems:
+This way, it's easier to weed out the crappy ones and find the gems:

-Its natural ingredients deliver a clean surge of energy and intense focus that allows you to train longer and harder than you could ever have imagined possible -- and all of that without any energy crashes at all.
-Your muscles might just fall in love with it.
+For men, I'd recommend you go for 4 Gauge.
+Its natural ingredients deliver a clean surge of energy and intense focus that allows you to train longer and harder - and without energy crashes.

 Last Updated on